2010–11 National First Division: Inland Stream

-Post season
+Postseason

 NFD Final

 The winner of the two streams, Bay United and Jomo Cosmos will meet and play a two legged tie, on 14 May and 22 May, to determine the overall 2010–11 NFD championship.
 The NFD champion will gain an automatic promotion to the PSL.
 While the looser of the NFD Final will get a second chance to promote to PSL, at the Promotion Play Offs.